Space-based solar power

 In May 2020, the US Naval Research Laboratory conducted its first test of solar power generation in a satellite.
 In August 2021, the California Institute of Technology (Caltech) announced that it planned to launch a SBSP test array by 2023, and at the same time revealed that Donald Bren and his wife Brigitte, both Caltech trustees, had been since 2013 funding the institute's Space-based Solar Power Project, donating over $100 million.
+A Caltech team successfully demonstrated beaming power to earth in 2023.

 History

-In 1941, science fiction writer Isaac Asimov published the science fiction short story "Reason", in which a space station transmits energy collected from the Sun to various planets using microwave beams.
+In 1941, science fiction writer Isaac Asimov published the science fiction short story "Reason", in which a space station transmits energy collected from the Sun to various planets.
 The SBSP concept, originally known as satellite solar-power system (SSPS), was first described in November 1968.
 In 1973 Peter Glaser was granted U.S. patent number 3,781,647 for his method of transmitting power over long distances (e.g. from an SPS to Earth's surface) using microwaves from a very large antenna (up to one square kilometer) on the satellite to a much larger one, now known as a rectenna, on the ground.

 Glaser then was a vice president at Arthur D. Little, Inc. NASA signed a contract with ADL to lead four other companies in a broader study in 1974.
 They found that, while the concept had several major problems – chiefly the expense of putting the required materials in orbit and the lack of experience on projects of this scale in space – it showed enough promise to merit further investigation and research.

-Concept Development and Evaluation Program
+Concept development and evaluation

 Between 1978 and 1986, the Congress authorized the Department of Energy (DoE) and NASA to jointly investigate the concept.
 They organized the Satellite Power System Concept Development and Evaluation Program.
 The study remains the most extensive performed to date (budget $50 million).
 Several reports were published investigating the engineering feasibility of such a project.
 They include: